Building WordPress Websites With Artisteer

 READ MORE :

-It is possible, though, to avoid the further expense, and in reality, time, as these commercial themes do suffer from over-complication sometimes.
+It is possible, though, to avoid the further expense and, in reality, time, as these commercial themes do suffer from over-complication sometimes.
 The solution still lies with Artisteer and a nifty little add-on package called Artisteer TT.
 TT stands for Templeteer and is provided by a separate organization.

 However, there is always a, as with all time-saving pieces of software, the ruder, the more purist style website developer will turn their noses up at the way the code and the CSS, in particular, is generated.
-It is heavily bloated, but it has to cope with the different browsers that this software has to deal with.
+It is heavily bloated, but it has to cope with the different browsers this software has to deal with.
 Of course, once the theme has been exported as a WordPress theme, it is straightforward to edit the CSS to suit.
-But it is important, and it is also important to note that most of the themes do not pass strict CSS or HTML testing.
-These days it isn’t quite so important; however, since the search engines do consider the validity of the code, it would be a good idea to validate it as much as possible before releasing the final theme version.
+But it is important, and it is also important to note that most of the articles do not pass strict CSS or HTML testing.
+These days, it isn’t quite so important; however, since the search engines do consider the validity of the code, it would be a good idea to validate it as much as possible before releasing the final theme version.

 Share